xbeat/Machine-Learning/README.md

 Predictive modeling is a statistical technique used to forecast future outcomes based on historical data.
 It involves analyzing patterns in existing data to make informed predictions about future events or behaviors.
 In this slideshow, we'll explore how to implement predictive models using Python, a versatile programming language with powerful libraries for data analysis and machine learning.

+## Minimum Changes to Make Binary Strings Beautiful

+Introduction to Binary String Beauty

+A binary string is considered beautiful when each pair of adjacent characters is identical.
+This concept is fundamental in string manipulation and has applications in data encoding, error detection, and pattern recognition.
+The goal is to find the minimum changes needed.

 ## Introduction to Aggregate and Transform Functions in Apache Spark

 Introduction to Aggregate and Transform Functions in Apache Spark